|

 A: Subparts, which are stored in the \s subdirectory, should bear some relationship to their "parent" main part.

-They are numbered by appending some suffix to the part number of the main part,
+They are numbered by appending some suffix to the part number of the main part, typically s01, s02, etc.

-for example 1234.dat might have a subpart named s\1234s01.dat and 1234p56.dat might have subparts named
+For example 1234.dat might have a subpart named s\1234s01.dat and 1234p56.dat might have a subpart named

 There is more information on this topic on the File Types FAQ page.